โ† Back to Blog

 Not all patterns disappear completely.
 Composite is still a recursive tree worth naming.
 State machines are still state machines.
 Middleware is still an architectural decision.
 But the implementation drops from "three classes and an interface" to "five lines and a function signature."

-If you're coming from Java or C# and wondering where all the patterns went, they're still here.
+The patterns are still here.
 They're just not ceremonies anymore.

 If you're picking up Go and want to write it idiomatically from day one, I have two free courses on ByteLearn โ€” no signup wall: